Cypher-Laboratory/nebula-vote/README.md

 ### Available Commands

 #### /poll
-Create a new anonymous poll
+Create a new private poll
 ```
 /poll question:"What should we build next?" options:"DeFi,GameFi,Infrastructure" duration:1440
 ```